-Grey whales feed on sediment along the ocean floor, which brings them closer to shore than other types of whales.
+Grey whales feed on small crustaceans that live in sediment on the ocean floor, which brings them closer to shore than other types of whales.
 Their proximity to land means they are more likely to wash ashore and for their deaths to be noted.

 "Many other whales, when they die further off-shore, we never see them," Huggins said.

 "Especially skinny ones because they tend to sink first."

 Thanks to wildlife protection measures like the Marine Mammal Protection Act, grey whales became a "success story" and their numbers increased over the last decades.

 The research hasn't concluded whether the recent deaths are due to a decline in food sources or an overpopulation of grey whales or some combination of both.

 "It's difficult for us to tell at the moment, but we do know that, for the last year or two, there have been a number of very skinny whales," Huggins said.

 "They didn't get enough food last summer and, along their normal migration patterns, are just not able to make it all the way to Alaska."